Johanan bar Nappaha: Teaching

 He thoroughly analyzed the Mishnah, discovering many contradictory decisions in it.
-These he sought to reconcile; but as that could not always be done, he perforce rejected many laws adopted in the Mishnah, preferring the authority of baraitas taught by his former masters Hiyya and Hoshaiah.
+He sought to reconcile these, but as that could not always be done, he perforce rejected many laws adopted in the Mishnah, preferring the authority of baraitas taught by his former masters Hiyya and Hoshaiah.

-He established broad rules that apply in many cases; for example, he held that the halakha always follows a s'tam mishnah (an undisputed anonymous mishnah), and he had rules for which tanna ("Mishnah teacher") to follow in cases of dispute.
-Some such rules had been formulated by others, but had proved insufficient.
-Johanan therefore elaborated and supplemented them, and most of his rules are to this day considered authoritative.
-All of them were collected in the geonic period in the "Order of the Tannaim and Amoraim" (סדר תנאים ואמוראים; abridged, סתו"א), which is ascribed to Naashon b.
-Zadok of the ninth century.
+He established broad rules that apply in many cases; for example, he held that the halakha always follows a s'tam mishnah (an undisputed anonymous mishnah).
+He had rules for tanna ("Mishnah teacher") to follow in cases of dispute.
+Some such laws had been formulated by others but had proved insufficient.
+Johanan, therefore, elaborated and supplemented them, and most of his rules are to this day considered authoritative.
+All of them were collected in the geonic period in the "Order of the Tannaim and Amoraim" (סדר תנאים ואמוראים; abridged, סתו"א), which is ascribed to Nahshon ben Zadok of the ninth century.

 Later Talmudists, seeing that Johanan's name appears more frequently in the Gemara than anyone else's, ascribed to him the compilation of the Jerusalem Talmud.
-Modern scholars believe that he began the compilation, which, however, was not completed until over a century after him.
+Modern scholars believe that he began the compilation, which was not completed until over a century after him.

-In his religious decisions Johanan was comparatively liberal.
-He aided Judah II in the repeal of the prohibition against using oil made by pagans.
+In his religious decisions, Johanan was comparatively liberal.
+He blamed the destruction of the Temple by the Romans on the strictness of rabbis when applying religious verdicts.
+He sided with Judah II in the repeal of the prohibition against using oil made by pagans.
 He permitted Greek to be studied by men (because it enabled them to defend themselves against informers) and by women (because familiarity with Greek was considered attractive in women).
 He allowed the painting of decorative figures on the walls.
-Under certain circumstances he permitted emigration from Palestine: "If you are mentioned [nominated by the Romans] for office, make the Jordan your boundary friend [escape over the Jordan], even on a semiholiday".
+Under certain circumstances, he permitted emigration from Eretz Yisrael: "If you are mentioned [nominated by the Romans] for office, make the Jordan your boundary friend [escape over the Jordan], even on a semiholiday".

 He was one of the most prolific aggadists.
 Midrash Tehillim has, erroneously, been ascribed to him.